OpenTermsArchive/docs/content/collections/create.en.md

 If no existing collection could be a good host for the terms you would like to track, then it is relevant to create your own.

+## Inform the community

+Starting a new collection is an exciting endeavour, and would strongly benefit from the support of the community who already maintains existing collections.
+It is strongly recommended to share your intention to create a new collection as early as possible in the process, to get support and identify potential partners.

+You can inform the community by posting on the instant messaging system, or [sending an email](mailto:contact@opentermsarchive.org) to the core team.

 ## Define governance

 Setting up and maintaining a collection over time needs fulfilling certain tasks on a regular basis.
 These tasks are handled through roles.
 To make sure that all these roles are covered, define the [governance]({{< relref "collections/governance" >}}) of your collection.